-Crisis Management Committee meetings are deemed valid if at least half of its members are present.
-A member of the Committee may not be represented by someone else.
+Crisis management committee meetings are deemed valid if at least half of its members are present.
+In case of written consultation, the deliberations of the committee shall be valid if at least half of its members have participated.
+A member of the committee may not be represented by someone else.

-Minutes of the Committee meetings may be taken, setting out the agenda and the discussions that have taken place between the members.
-These minutes shall be communicated, as necessary, to the members of the Committee and to the Chairman and CEO, unless the subject of the meeting concerns them personally or presents a conflict of interest.
+Minutes of the committee deliberations may be taken, setting out the agenda and the discussions that have taken place between the members.
+These minutes shall be communicated to the members of the committee, and to the chairman and CEO, unless the subject of the meeting concerns them personally or presents a Conflict of Interest.

-The Chairman of the Committee or a duly appointed member of the Committee may report the Committee's recommendations to the Board of Directors.
+The chairman of the committee or a duly appointed member of the committee may report the committee's recommendations to the board of directors.